elafemad/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script contains the command to print the current path
+1. 0current working directory is printing the current path
+2. 1-listit is listing thecontent of the files